-- Switch off the instrument as indicated in chapter "6.3 Switching off" on page 43. - If the instrument is to be stored for more than 2 weeks, remove the battery as indicated in chapter 5.5.3 on page 38. - We recommend storing the instrument in its case and in a dry environment.
+- Switch off the instrument as indicated in chapter "6.3 Switching off" on page 41. - If the instrument is to be stored for more than 2 weeks, remove the battery as indicated on 5.5.3. - We recommend storing the instrument in its case and in a dry environment.